-The website will provide information on how community members can prevent stormwater pollution.
+Implementation Details: The website will provide information on how community members can prevent stormwater pollution.

 Measurable Goal: We continued to compile the number of website hits annually.

 Status: We completed the BMPs for this item and identified room for improvement.
 The County's stormwater website was updated to include SWMP program information as well as links to related information so that it is easier to access.
-The stormwater website received 2,440 visitors in Year Two.
+The stormwater website received 5.415 visitors in Year Three.

-Cross promotion with other environmental programs such as advertising regionally and locally in the EcoCruz web portal and newsletters was continued in Year Two.
+Cross promotion with other environmental programs such as advertising regionally and locally in the EcoCruz web portal and newsletters was continued in Year Three.
 The website address was also added to the general stormwater brochure (Monterey Bay Begins On Your Street) which was distributed to schools, parents via schools, businesses, and events.
-New materials, such as last year's Annual Report, were added to the website.
+New materials, such as last year's Annual Report and information on the County's new Runoff and Pollution Control Ordinance were added to the website.